 If you’re new to gardening you might be wondering what a slip is.
 A slip is essentially a rooted cutting.
 Sweet potatoes will get little green shoots under the right conditions.
 The potato below has a few shoots already.

 If you want to grow sweet potatoes from slips, make sure you figure out when you want to plant them outside, and then count back 6 weeks.
 It will take about 6 weeks to get your slips ready to plant outside.
 Sweet potatoes don’t like the cold.
 If I plan to plant my potatoes outside in April here in Florida, then I need to get the slips started in February.
-Sweet potatoes are extremely frost sensitive.
+Sweet potatoes are extremely frost-sensitive.
 I recommend planting them about 3 weeks after your last frost so that the soil has some time to warm up.

 How to Grow Sweet Potato Slips

-To grow shoots you have a couple options.
+To grow shoots you have a couple of options.
 First, you want to buy an organic sweet potato from the store.
-You’re more likely to get growth from an organic sweet potato than a conventional sweet potato.
+You’re more likely to get growth from an organic sweet potato than from a conventional sweet potato.
 You can then get a tray and fill it with about an inch of water and set your potato in it.
-Leave it near a window where it will get indirect sunlight (I recommend a south facing window).
+Leave it near a window where it will get indirect sunlight (I recommend a south-facing window).
 You can also stick your sweet potato in a jar or glass on its end with an inch or two of water.
-Either way you go you should start to see sprouts after a couple weeks.
+Either way, you go you should start to see sprouts after a couple of weeks.
 You’ll want to wait until the shoots are 3-6 inches long, which will take a few weeks.
 Make sure to change out the water every couple of days so that it stays fresh.

 A third option is forgetting that you bought sweet potatoes and have them start growing on your counter without any additional help!
 It happens.
 This method will take longer. 🙂

 Once your shoots are 3-6 inches, you’ll want to gently pull them off at the base where they’re attached to the mother potato.
-Get a jar, fill it with an inch or two of water (you only want part of your shoots to be in the water).
+Get a jar, and fill it with an inch or two of water (you only want part of your shoots to be in the water).
 Again, you’ll want to keep these near a window where they get some indirect sunlight.
 They will then start to grow roots, and you’ll probably notice the leaves getting bigger.
 Getting roots from your shoots should only take about a week.
 Once you have your rooted shoots you’ll be ready to grow sweet potatoes from slips!
 These are how mine looked when I was ready to plant them outside.

 How to Grow Sweet Potatoes from Slips